ThiagoPanini/terraglue/docs/mkdocs/architecture/project-architecture.md

 [![A diagram with user perspective](https://raw.githubusercontent.com/ThiagoPanini/terraglue/feature/terraglue-refactor/docs/assets/imgs/architecture/diagram-user-view.png)](https://raw.githubusercontent.com/ThiagoPanini/terraglue/feature/terraglue-refactor/docs/assets/imgs/architecture/diagram-user-view.png)

-In summary, all terraform modules declared on *terraglue* are used to define the following AWS resources:
+In essence, all terraform modules declared on *terraglue* are used to define the following AWS resources:

 - 🪣 S3 buckets for storing data and *assets*
 - 🚨 IAM policies and role for managing access